Skip to content

 WHY STUDY BIODIVERSITY IN MADAGASCAR?

 A biodiverse island evolving from a set of unique environmental circumstances, Madagascar is one of the world’s globally recognized “megadiverse” countries, with flora and fauna found nowhere else on earth.
 Explore environmental challenges, conservation, and development across an array of ecosystems including tropical rainforests, mangroves, and dry deciduous forests in multiple economic and cultural contexts.
-Discover a world apart, where the vast majority of wildlife is endemic only to the island, and witness the human side of natural resource management.
+Discover a world apart, where the vast majority of wildlife is endemic only to the island and witness the human side of natural resource management.
 Study alongside Malagasy university students, employing social and natural science field techniques in coral reef systems, national parks, and farming and fishing villages.
 Stay with local families, learn the Malagasy language, and enhance your French as you become immersed in francophone Africa.
-Visit the Millot cocoa plantation, recognized worldwide as one of the best cocoa producers in the world; see the unforgettable tsingy formations of Ankarana Special Reserve, known for its caves, underground rivers and Jurassic limestone; and the beautiful rainforest of Amber Mountain National Park.
+Visit the Ankanin’ny Nofy Reserve, where you can see the iconic aye aye and the carnivorous plant Nepenthes.
+See the amazing Sarodrano cave, a basin filled with clear, blue fresh water, under a rocky overhang as well as the beautiful canyon of Isalo National Park.

-Please visit the SIT Study Abroad website for details on the program courses (including syllabi), educational excursions, and housing.
+Please visit the SIT Study Abroad website for details on the program highlights and details of coursework, educational excursions, and housing.

 MONEY MATTERS

-Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor.
+SIT is an all-inclusively priced study abroad program – including academic costs, excursions, accommodations and meals, airport transfers, and health insurance.
+Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor and read the website for more specific information.

 CONTACT SIT STUDY ABROAD